jbudis/snakelines/docs/development/replace_methods.rst

        assembler:                      # Method for joining reads
            method: spades              # Supported values: spades, unicycler
            mode: standard              # Supported values: standard, meta, plasmid, rna, iontorrent
-           careful: True               # Tries to reduce number of mismatches and short indels, longer runtime
+           careful: True               # Can not be combined with the meta mode.
+Tries to reduce number of mismatches and short indels, longer runtime

 You may use tool that is not yet implemented, or custom solution.